robinp7720/Oblecto/README.md

 Oblecto is a media server, similar to Plex, Emby, Netflix and others.
 It runs in the background on a home server to index your media such as movies and TV shows to make them searchable and streamable through a REST based interface.

 ## How do I use this?
-Currently Oblecto is very much still in a WIP status.
-It currently only indexes TV shows and doesn't have a method of changing settings on the fly.
+While Oblecto is still a work in progress project, Oblecto does currently support movie and TV streaming.
+It tracks episodes which have been watched and allows you to stop watching on one device and pickup right where you left off on another.

 ## How do I set this up?
 Simple!